robertoB/TweetAnalysis/README.md

 - Select Album Name
 - The Reults are shown into the folder Query Results
 - In order to use WordNet or TagMe uncomment the execute() methods; first to use TagMe ask for a temporary key sending an email to tagme@di.unipi.it to ask for a temporary key.
+- Using the Class DeclarationStaticConstant it's possible to change some settings (for example max tweet per query)